 (9) serve as opposing counsel in proceedings before the Committee on Character and Fitness in which a lawyer seeks reinstatement or readmission;

-(10) provide advice and assistance to attorneys appointed to protect clients’ interests; and,
+(10) provide advice and assistance to the receiver and attorneys appointed to assist the receiver; and,

 (11) perform other duties at the direction of the Commission or the Supreme Court.